 If you are planning to visit Berlin, there are several sites where you can explore and learn more about the history of the Berlin Wall:

-• The East Side Gallery: Located along the River Spree, it is a famous open-air gallery displaying murals painted on a remaining section of the wall.
+- The East Side Gallery: Situated on the River Spree it is an open-air art gallery featuring mural paintings made on a remaining segment of the wall.

 Conclusion